pkavoo/Pytest-Pet-Api-Automation/README.md

 # Introduction

-Test project for Pet store API automation.
+Automation test project for Pet store API automation.
 The project automates the CRUD pet store API and an allure report artefact is generated.

 # Project Setup